 In March 2002, Centioli was elected to the Board of Directors of the Distinguished Restaurants of North America (DiRoNA) where he served as Chair of the Quality Assurance Committee.

 Centioli was elected to the Board of Directors of the Italian American Chamber of Commerce – Pacific Northwest in January 2011.

 Centioli has a passion for college football that he acquired attending University of Washington games with his father Gill, a season ticket holder since 1951.
-He is now a University of Washington and University of Notre Dame season ticket holder and attends games with his children.
+He is now a University of Washington and University of Notre Dame season ticket holder and attends games with his children and grandchildren.

-Centioli also enjoys celebrating his children’s avocations by flying with his son Lauren Vincent, a pilot and attending opera with his daughter Cicilia Rose, a singer.
+Centioli also enjoys celebrating his children’s avocations by flying with his son Lauren Vincent, a pilot and attending opera with his daughter Cicilia Rose, an opera singer.